 Pain pumps effectively resolve pain for conditions like:

-Advanced Spine and Pain doctors are the only providers in Northern Virginia and Maryland offering pain pump treatments.
+Advanced Spine and Pain Center doctors are the only providers in Northern Virginia and Maryland offering pain pump treatments.
 They receive highly specialized training to administer pain pump treatments safely and ensure successful result.

 You first undergo a trial period to ensure the pain pump works for your pain relief needs.
 Before the trial begins, you need to reduce your current intake of medication by at least 50%.
 Your doctor helps you plan for this reduction in advance.